-A vegan Irish Stew that is so like the traditional lamb stew eaten around that gorgeous country.
-This meatless version is hearty, delicious, and will please even an omnivore.
-The gravy is creamy, fragrant with spices, and packed with healthful vegetables like carrots, celery and potatoes.
-Guinness adds even more traditional and authentic flavor.
+Come, fall in love with this vegan Irish Stew recipe.
+It is hearty, delicious, and no one will miss the meat!
+The gravy is creamy, aromatic with spices, and packed with healthful vegetables like carrots, celery and potatoes.
+Guinness adds more traditional and authentic flavor.

-But one thing I didn't see or eat during my limited but full time in Ireland was a hearty vegan stew made with Ireland's favorite drink, Guinness.
-While beef and lamb Guinness stews are everywhere, the restaurants I went to at least had nothing resembling this Irish favorite in a vegan form.
+But one thing I didn't find on a restaurant menu was a hearty vegan stew made with Ireland's favorite drink, Guinness.
+While beef and lamb Guinness stews are everywhere, the restaurants I went to had nothing resembling this Irish favorite in a vegan form.

 So as soon as I got back home, I stirred up the pot with my delicious and meatless vegan Irish Stew, a recipe I shared with you many years ago for St. Patrick's Day.
 But this time I had a new appreciation of the ingredients -- and particularly the dark Guinness stout -- that goes into it.

 When I first posted this recipe, Guinness was not vegan, because the process of making this delicious brew involved filtering it through isinglass, or fish bladders.
 Fortunately, in 2017 Guinness began taking steps to make its brew vegan, and beginning 2018 all Guinness now on the market is divinely vegan.
 Which also made it easy to glug all the Guinness I wanted to when we visited the storehouse at St James Gate in Dublin where it all began.
 Even better, restaurants at the brewery (with spectacular views of the city) had great vegan and vegetarian options as well.